Texture And Filling The Frame/Negative Space Project Presentations

 Head to Padlet:

-Today we'll be working in small groups.
-You'll be traveling to each station to photograph the textures displayed.
+Today you'll be traveling to each station to photograph the textures displayed.
 The photographic composition technique you'll be focusing on is filling the frame.

 Filling the frame is a photographic composition technique that involves closely cropping or zooming in on your subject so that it occupies a significant portion of the image space.
 This approach is beneficial for several reasons, enhancing both the aesthetic and emotional impact of a photograph.